AISemanticsStudy/commitment-semantics-with-latent-message-passing/README.md

 In 2023, his team went through a major reorganization and pivoted to focus on building efficient GPT inference systems.
 And after a while some of the team's engineering efforts shifted to optimize GPT inference with KVCache, since that point, he has been constantly boggled by the strange being of GPT's KVCache mechanism.
-In the all the AI models he has worked on before, the inductive bias introduce by the model designers always align with how the model learn and how the model run.
+In the all the AI models he has worked on before, the inductive bias introduced by the model designers always align with how the model learn and how the model run.
 While GPT is the only model he has seen so far that breaks this convention.
 The KVCache stands out as a flashy outlier.